lab-midas/imagine/README.md

 Matlab viewer for multi-dimensional imaging data

 ## Versioning
-v2.3: Improved rotation of flows and minor bugfixes v2.2: Added quiver plots v2.1: Added 4D/5D support and through-time ROI analysis v2.0: Imagine-Legacy
+v2.3: Improved rotation of flows and minor bugfixes<br/>
+v2.2: Added quiver plots<br/>
+v2.1: Added 4D/5D support and through-time ROI analysis<br/>
+v2.0: Imagine-Legacy

 ## Credit
-This is an updated version of [imagine-legacy](https://github.com/imagineStudios/Imagine-Legacy) Thanks to our previous lab member Christian Wuerslin for this initial build
+This is an updated version of [imagine-legacy](https://github.com/imagineStudios/Imagine-Legacy) <br/>
+Thanks to our previous lab member Christian Wuerslin for this initial build